KTrain5169/MinecraftAnniversaryRewards/tiktok/follower_cape.md

 Notes:
 * This is a very new development, so keep an eye out for updates.
-* This is potentially region-locked, we're not sure if this is 100% true yet.
+* ~~This is potentially region-locked, we're not sure if this is 100% true yet.~~ Apparently only Aussies can't get it.
+Why?
+I don't know.
 * This cape is available in Bedrock Edition immediately, and in Java Edition on July 8th.